Donor can pay it ahead with the gift of life

 To commemorate, MercyOne Siouxland Medical Center raised a flag outside their facility to salute those who’ve given the present of lifestyles.

-According to the Iowa Donor Network, simply one donor has the capacity to help over three hundred recipients.
+According to the Iowa Donor Network, one donor can help over three hundred recipients.

 “Up to eight lives may be stored via one man or woman, tissue smart as much as 300 people can get hold of tissue from one individual,” said John Jorgensen, Iowa Donor Network Donation Services Coordinator.

-“There’s no point of burying your organs whilst you may use them to keep someone,” said Maria Wilmes, a Heart and Lung Transplant Recipient.
+“There’s no point of burying your organs while you may use them to keep someone,” said Maria Wilmes, a Heart and Lung Transplant Recipient.

-In the country of Iowa, seventy-three percent of adults are registered organ donors.
-However, the want for transplants outweighs the to be had donations.
+In Iowa, seventy-three percent of adults are registered organ donors.
+However, the desire for transplants outweighs the need for donations.

 “There are over 113,000 people in want of an organ transplant, and in Iowa, there’s around six hundred,” stated Jorgensen.

-During April, organ donors and their families, transplant recipients, and people anticipating one are identified, all within the hopes of elevating recognition for humans to give the gift of life.
+During April, organ donors and their families, transplant recipients, and people anticipating one are identified, all hoping to elevate recognition for humans to give the gift of life.

-It’s thru donors that opportunities to provide and enhance life exists.
+Opportunities to provide and enhance life exist through donors.
 For the mom of one donor, the concept of paying forward earrings is real.

 “My son died five years in the past of a huge embolism; it’s a parent’s worst nightmare,” said Marykay Moore, the mother of a donor.